×

 Office of the Chief Judge

-The Chief Judge is assisted in judicial administration by administrative judges assigned to the nine divisions of the circuit and county courts.
-Within their respective divisions, they have authority over assignment or transfer of cases, assignment of judges, the physical location of judges within a courthouse, back-ups for judges, and intra-division court policy.
-Eight associate administrative judges assist the administrative judges in their responsibilities and assume their authority in the event the administrative judges are unavailable.
+The Chief Judge is assisted in judicial administration by two administrative judges of the court who serve in a Deputy Chief Judge capacity, and nine administrative judges assigned to the nine divisions of the circuit and county courts.
+Within their respective divisions, the administrative judges have authority over assignment or transfer of cases, assignment of judges, the physical location of judges within a courthouse, back-ups for judges, and intra-division court policy.
+Fourteen associate administrative judges assist the administrative judges in their responsibilities and assume their authority in the event the administrative judges are unavailable.

 Senior Judges